Reason-Wang/ToolGen/README.md

 ## Evaluation
 ### Retrieval
 The following command shows an example to evaluate the retrieval performance.
-Other tool retrieval evaluation scripts can be found at `scripts/retrieval`.
+Other tool retrieval evaluation scripts can be found in `scripts/retrieval`.

 ```
 python -m evaluation.retrieval.eval_toolgen \